 Container import dwell at the Port of Vancouver has improved to only 3% longer than it was in Q2-22, while container import dwell at the Port of Montreal averaged 4.2 days (101 hours), a significant 52% improvement from exceptionally long dwell times in Q2-22 (211 hours).
-Despite this improvement, import dwell at both major ports remain significantly elevated compared to pre-pandemic levels.
-Railway terminal (yard) dwell times continued on trend to remain relatively consistent with previous years, averaging 8.6 hours in Q2-23.
-The impacts of the July 2023 B.C. ports strike will be presented in the next edition of RAC's Quarterly Report.
-However, it is worth noting that impacts to rail volumes and underutilization of rail capacity were felt in advance of any labour action due to shippers choosing to use alternative routings and transportation options to access their end markets.
+Despite this improvement, import dwell at both major ports remain significantly elevated compared to

-2 Canadian Pacific Kansas City Limited, Unaudited Combined Summary of Supplemental Data.
+&lt;sup>2 Canadian Pacific Kansas City Limited, Unaudited Combined Summary of Supplemental Data.

-1 Much of the data in this report are measured against the same period in previous years, for year-over-year comparisons' sake.
-However, in some cases, data are compared to earlier periods to provide context relative to prepandemic activity levels.
+&lt;sup>1 Much of the data in this report are measured against the same period in previous years, for year-over-year comparisons' sake.
+However, in some cases, data are compared to earlier periods to provide context relative to pre-pandemic activity levels.

-Throughout the first half of 2023rail freight rates have come down 5.3%.
+Throughout the first half of 2023 rail freight rates have come down 5.3%.
 Data for truck freight rates are available as recent as March 2023.
 Throughout the pandemic (January 2020 to March 2023), trucking prices have increased to a greater extent than the increase in rail freight rates.